 Skip to content

-Claim 10% OFF your campervan rental when you book at our Outdoorsy link and use our code LMONDROP10 plus get our Hawaii Campground Guides for FREE!
+Claim 10% OFF your campervan rental when you book with us and use our code plus get our Hawaii Campground Guides for FREE!

 Big Island Camper Rentals

-Below you can browse campervans and RVs available for your travel dates.
-These vehicles are owned by local hosts and are suitable for island travel when used within rental agreements and road restrictions.
+Below you can browse campervan rentals available for your travel dates.
+These vehicles are owned by local hosts and are suitable for island travel.

 About Lemon Drop Campers